nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 1b.
-The given task index is invalid.
+The given task number is invalid.

     * 1b1.
 Plannit displays an error message.